j2objcgradle/j2objcgradle.github.io/gradlehistory.md

 # Gradle Plugin History

-The gradle plugin started as a fork of https://github.com/j2objc-contrib/j2objc-gradle.
-That plugin uses native compilation features of Gradle, which no longer function as of Gradle 2.8.
+The gradle plugin started as a fork of [https://github.com/j2objc-contrib/j2objc-gradle](j2objc-contrib/j2objc-gradle).
+That plugin uses native compilation features of Gradle, which no longer function after Gradle 2.8.
 Current Android development requires far newer versions of Gradle to be productive.

 Doing the native compilation and testing in the Gradle plugin also created a black box situation.